-Sausage sizzles are a popular fundraiser for schools and community groups because they’re low cost to set up, easy to organise and fairly straightforward to run.
-But there are sausage sizzles and then there are Bunning’s sausage sizzles, where the concept is turned up to satisfy a captive audience of hungry do-it-yourself-ers.
+The Bunnings Sausage Sizzle is a popular fundraiser for schools and community groups because they’re low cost to set up, easy to organise and fairly straightforward to run.
+But there are sausage sizzles and then there are Bunnings sausage sizzles, where the concept is turned up to satisfy a captive audience of hungry do-it-yourself-ers.
 It’s such a classic, it now even has its own meme!

 Anyone who’s visited a Bunnings on a weekend has no doubt seen a community group out the front manning the sausage sizzle.
 As far as venues go for a sausage sizzle, the high volume of foot traffic can easily lead to a high turnover of snags, drinks and dollars raised.

 To apply you will need to contact the person in charge of activities at your local Bunnings.
-Often, the process involves a written request on your organisation’s letterhead, then, if you are successful in securing a date, you will be provided with an information pack that will detail;
+Often, the process involves a written request on your organisation’s letterhead, then, if you are successful in securing a date, you will be provided with an information pack (or be asked to attend an information evening) that will detail;

 - Items that Bunnings will provide (normally BBQ, gas, and shade cover)